Azure/azure-sdk-for-python/sdk/webpubsub/azure-webpubsub-client/README.md

 ---
 ### Handle rejoin failure
 When a client is disconnected and fails to recover, all group contexts will be cleaned up in your Web PubSub resource.
 This means when the client reconnects, it needs to rejoin groups.
-By default, the client has `auto_rejoin_group` option enabled.
+By default, the client has `auto_rejoin_groups` option enabled.

-However, you should be aware of `auto_rejoin_group`'s limitations.
+However, you should be aware of `auto_rejoin_groups`'s limitations.
 - The client can only rejoin groups that it's originally joined by the client code _not_ by the server side code.
 - "rejoin group" operations may fail due to various reasons, e.g. the client doesn't have permission to join the groups.
 In such cases, you need to add a callback to handle this failure.